DagF/smart-storage-box/README.md

 ## Installation
 1. Download a zip
 2. Unzip
-3. Copy the folder "SmartStorageBox" into arduino-x.x.x/libraries/ (x..x.x stands for version number)
+3. Copy the folder "SmartStorageBox", "ButtonRow" into arduino-x.x.x/libraries/ (x..x.x stands for version number)
 4. restart the arduino IDE

+The code for the esp is called "smart-storage"